benstopford/YCSB/README.md

 - grow_nodes
 - grow_data

-**Instalation**

-- sudo apt-get install fabric
-- sudo pip install pytx
-- sudo apt-get install python-pandas
-- sudo pip install awscli
+**Setup**

+* This install currently only works for bash compatible systems as it uses the EC2 command line api (needs porting to the python one)

+* Create an amazon AWS Account.
+Create this and create yourself a .pem file which will provide your private key
     - aws configure (add your public/private key and leave the format as 'text')
     - place your ec2 .pem file in the YCSB directory

-- alter the file: fabfile/conf/hosts.py
+* Install the EC2 CLI (note this is the new one) http://docs.aws.amazon.com/cli/latest/userguide/installing.html
+    - sudo pip install awscli

+* Edit fabric/conf/hosts.py to include the path to your .pem file
     - key_name = keyfile_name_without_dot_pem_at_end
     - security_group = yoursecuritygroupname

+* Install python dependencies:
+    - sudo apt-get install fabric
+    - sudo pip install pytx
+    - sudo apt-get install python-pandas

+* Alter the values in fabfile/conf/hosts.py and fabfile/conf/workloads.py to suit your test configureations.

-As a final note, I used Fabric as I wanted to stick with the path already trodden by Thumbtack.
-If I were to work on this further I would probably not choose that framework.
-Saltstack or Ansible would be preferable.
+As a final note, this project uses Fabric so as to make better use of the existing Thumbtack code.
+Saltstack or Ansible would probably however be preferable.